 There are other options for avoiding foreclosure, even if the process has begun.
 Financial and legal options such as refinancing, mortgage modification, a deed in lieu of foreclosure agreement, bankruptcy and a short sale can help you protect your investment.
 Many homeowners do not realize that they can negotiate with lenders to modify the terms of their loan so that they can continue to make payments and avoid foreclosure.
 Discussing all options and determining which one best meets the specific criteria related to your financial situation is the best way to proceed.

 Homeowners struggling with financial difficulties have a lot on their mind, and knowing that a lender is taking steps to foreclose on their home adds greatly to the stress and confusion.
 Most people facing foreclosure have many questions regarding their options for defending against foreclosure and saving their home.
-We are happy to answer any questions you may have and offer free, no-obligation consultation.
-Simply call us at 561-367-5166 to speak to one of our attorneys in Fort Lauderdale, West Palm Beach or Boca Raton, or fill out the form on the side of this page and we will contact you.
+We are happy to answer any questions you may have and offer a free, no-obligation consultation.
+Simply call us at (561) 353-2800 to speak to one of our foreclosure attorneys, or fill out the form on the side of this page and we will contact you.

 The first thing our lawyers will do is to offer you a free consultation to discuss your case.
 Once we have more information about the details surrounding your foreclosure, we will provide you with options related to defending the lawsuit and will also discuss alternatives with you that may help you protect yourself and your investment, such as refinancing, mortgage modification, a deed in lieu of foreclosure agreement, bankruptcy and short sale.
 If you choose to have us defend your foreclosure case, we will file a response to the lawsuit within the twenty-day window allowed by law and will work tirelessly to defend your rights to keep your home.
 Every foreclosure defense is different, depending on the client’s circumstances, so we will tailor our defense and our legal and financial guidance to best fit your unique situation.